Wasserstein-{\L}ojasiewicz inequalities and asymptotics of McKean-Vlasov equation: Introduction

 \textbf{Prior results and background.} The long-time behavior of solutions to \eqref{MV} has been extensively studied, both at the PDE level and at the level of the associated interacting particle systems.
 We briefly review several main directions, in order to contrast them with our nonconvex, non-functional-inequality framework.

 \emph{Convex gradient-flow setting.} A significant body of work has investigated the stability and long-time behavior of McKean-Vlasov dynamics under convexity assumptions on the energy.
-It was shown in \cite{MR2209130, MR2053570} that the asymptotic convergence of Wasserstein gradient flows on $\cP_2(\R^n)$ occurs at either exponential or algebraic rates, depending on the convexity properties of the entropy density $U$, the confinement potential $V$, and the interaction potential $W$, including certain degenerate cases.
+A seminal work in this direction is the work of Carrillo, McCann and Villani \cite{MR2209130, MR2053570}, who showed that the asymptotic convergence of Wasserstein gradient flows on $\cP_2(\R^n)$ occurs at either exponential or algebraic rates, depending on the convexity properties of the entropy density $U$, the confinement potential $V$, and the interaction potential $W$, including certain degenerate cases.
 In \cite{MR3035983}, the authors improved upon the results of \cite{MR2209130, MR2053570} under the assumptions of convex potentials $V$ and $W$, imposing positive $\lambda$-convexity only for $V$ on $|x|\geq R$.

 \emph{Nonconvex regimes and functional inequalities.} In genuinely nonconvex settings, and in the absence (until now) of a {\L}ojasiewicz-type inequality in Wasserstein space, the asymptotic convergence of solutions to~\eqref{MV} has often been studied under \emph{functional inequalities}, such as LSI, Talagrand transportation inequalities, or Bakry-Émery curvature lower bounds.
 For instance, \cite[Theorem~4.3]{MR3035983} establishes asymptotic convergence even when the potentials \(V\) and \(W\) are not convex, by assuming a Talagrand-type inequality.
 Similarly, \cite{MR2357669} derives convergence based on a transportation cost-information inequality (the so-called \(T_1\) Talagrand inequality), without requiring uniform convexity of either the confinement or interaction potentials.
 Moreover, in the $\lambda$-geodesically convex setting, \cite{hauer2019kurdyka} demonstrates an equivalence between Talagrand inequalities, LSI, and a {\L}ojasiewicz-type inequality.
-More recently, \cite{Monmarche:2025aa} shows that, under a \emph{local} LSI assumption around a given local minimizer, the Wasserstein gradient flow starting sufficiently close to that minimizer converges to it.
-This work also treats a well-known double-well potential in the case of \eqref{MV}.
-Let us also mention the paper \cite{BV25}, which analyzes the Wasserstein gradient flow of the Coulomb/Riesz discrepancy energy and establishes a Polyak-{\L}ojasiewicz inequality along the flow, yielding exponential convergence to the target measure.